sovity/authority-portal/docs/product/user-documentation/Administration and Support.md

 - See the list of all registered, pending & invited organizations
 - Invite new organizations and their first user, the Participant Admin
-- Accept & reject pending requests
+- Accept & reject pending organizations's requests
 - Access any organization's profile

 As an Authority Admin you can additionally: